A new Green's function formalism for kinetic energy density functional for atomic and molecular system: Emergence of $N-$dependence using model potentials: Abstract

 \section{Abstract}

-An accurate expression of the kinetic energy density of an electronic distribution in terms of a single particle reduced density matrix for atomic/molecular systems is a long-standing problem in electronic structure theory.
-Existing kinetic energy density functionals are based on model potentials and require empirical parametrizations to fit the accurate values of the kinetic energy of atoms.
-Moreover, the correct kinetic energy density which produces proper atomic shell structure is still an unsolved problem.
-In this work, we have developed an exact methodology which can be used to systematically derive kinetic energy of an electronic system.
-We have also shown how the kinetic energy is dependent upon number of electrons $N$ and the atomic charge $Z$ using a qualitatively similar model system.
-We have also connected our methodology with other forms of Green's functions.
+An accurate expression of the kinetic energy density of an electronic distribution in terms of the single particle reduced density matrix for atomic and molecular systems is a long-standing problem in electron structure theory.
+Existing kinetic energy density functionals are generally expressed as modifications over kinetic energy of homogeneous electron gas and/or von Weizs\"acker kinetic energy.
+A large class of these functionals also require empirical parametrizations to make accurate predictions of the kinetic energy for atomic and molecular systems restricting their transferability.
+Moreover, the correct kinetic energy density which produces accurate local properties such as atomic shell structure is still an unsolved problem.
+In this work, we have developed an exact methodology that can be used to derive the kinetic energy of an electronic system of arbitrary spin multiplicity.
+One of the attractive features of this present analytical formalism is the possibility of systematic improvement of the kinetic energy by virtue of a novel perturbation series.
+Applying this methodology to simple model systems such as one-dimensional quantum harmonic oscillator and homogeneous electron gas produces a qualitatively correct $N$-dependence of kinetic energy as a result.
+A one-to-one correspondence between our formalism to the traditional Green's function formalism is also demonstrated.